RichardBzar/RichardBzar.github.io/essays/reflect-pattern.md

 <img src="https://www.engineersgarage.com/wp-content/uploads/2021/11/TCH36-01-scaled.jpg" width="300px" height="300px" />

 ## Introduction
   Design patterns are a set of rules or guidelines that you loosely follow whether it be conciously or unconciously.
+In art this could manifest in the form of a uniform artstyle you produced, while in writing this could be shown with a concurrent theme or motif that coccurs throughout a plot.
+Desing patterns are important points that differentiate your works from the general populations.